 It is usually advisable to announce an employee’s departure to the rest of the team in person.
 This will allow you to answer questions in real time and gauge your employees’ reaction, especially in the case of an unplanned departure.

-Of course, for other teams that have had very little contact with the employee, an email may be sufficient.
+Of course, for other teams that have had very little contact with the employee, a resignation email may be sufficient.